friskisosvettis/from-valtech/README.md

 Gulp tasks are used locally to:

-Restore NuGet packages from NuGet
+- Restore NuGet packages from NuGet
-Deploy C# code from the solution directory to the webroot Apply config transformations to .config files
+- Deploy C# code from the solution directory to the webroot
+- Apply config transformations to .config files
-Add TDS items to Sitecore databases
+- Add TDS items to Sitecore databases
-Build and deploy assets (scss, js, images, fonts) Build a styleguide (ie. a static, local website, representing the front-end code produced so far)
+- Build and deploy assets (scss, js, images, fonts)
+- Build a styleguide (ie. a static, local website, representing the front-end code produced so far)
+- Set up Sitecore to use Solr

 On build server, a tailored gulp task is called, which will produce the necessary NuGet packages for deployment to any environment.